Azure/azure-docs-sdk-java/docs-ref-services/virtualmachines.md

 </dependency>
 ```

 ## Example

-Create a new Linux virtual machine from a marketplace image in an existing Azure resource group.
+Create a new Linux virtual machine in a new Azure resource group.

 ```java
 VirtualMachine newLinuxVm = azure.virtualMachines().define(linuxVmName)